-Temporary flood barriers which will reduce the risk of flooding in Lowestoft will be tested on Tuesday 8 September in readiness for the winter season.
+Temporary flood barriers which will reduce the risk of flooding in Lowestoft will be tested next week in readiness for the winter season.

 Every year, the temporary barriers are tested and those operating the barriers are put through their paces to ensure that East Suffolk Council can provide the best possible response to the threat of a North Sea tidal surge.

 This year the exercise will be held at Kirkley Ham and on the site of Lings Honda.
 The deployment will take place overnight, beginning at 6pm and finishing at 8am on Thursday 26 September.

 Cllr David Ritchie, East Suffolk’s Cabinet Member for Planning and Coastal Management said: